takuoki/testmtx/README.md

 Using `out` sub command, you can generate test data with your sheet.
 This tool creates test data for all sheets, and all test cases.
-If you want to ignore some sheets, use the except sheet name feature in configuration.
+If you want to ignore some sheets, use the excluded sheet name feature in configuration.
 For each sheet, this tool searches from the beginning of the test case name to the right and end when the test case name becomes blank.

 **Case: Google Spreadsheets**